 Perform the parabiosis procedure as previously described5.

 Place the mice in the supine position.
 Thoroughly shave the left side of one mouse and the right side of the other mouse starting at approximately 1 cm above the elbow to 1 cm below the knee with an electric shaver.
+Use depilatory cream to totally cleared the fur on shaved skin.

 Create longitudinal skin incisions starting from 0.5 cm above the elbow to 0.5 cm below the knee joint using a pair of sharp scissors on each animal’s shaved side.